 Probably the most costly way to heat your outdoor space and the most costly to the environment.
 Each gas bottle lasts only a couple of long evenings and you'll be back and forth to the gas shop spending £100s in fuel and giving yourself back problems lugging the darn things around.

 "Keep warm on your patio all year round!" the marketing says.
 No, no, no and no. Do not believe the hype.
-They are not that great at heating a space !
+They are not that great at heating an outdoor space!
 With the tall ones, if you are bald you might stay warm as they gently roast the top of your head whilst 90% of your money literally goes up in flames.
-With the fire pit ones, they look lovely but smell a bit of unspent gas and don't actually generate that much heat either.
+With the fire pit ones, they look lovely but smell a bit of unspent gas and don't actually generate that much heat and certainly not enough for practical outdoor use.

-I'll leave these articles from the Guardian in 2015 and 2005 for the final word:
+I'll leave these articles from the Guardian in 2015 and 2005 for the final word on gas heaters:

 Ok, now we are on my pet subject and where I do have a vested interest.
 I set up Fabulous Firepits in 2020 in the middle of lockdown here in the UK.
 The reason I did this was because a) I was out of work having been in the travel and weddings industry and b) because the choice of fire pits was very limited and of exceptionally poor quality and c) because I genuinely care about our environment.